Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 How Can Prolapse Affect Daily Activities?

 Prolapse can limit your activities, causing discomfort during exercise, prolonged sitting, or lifting.
-You might notice challenges with intimacy or even daily tasks, which can affect your overall quality of life and emotional well-being.
+You might notice challenges with intimacy or even routine tasks, which can affect your overall quality of life and emotional well-being.

 Is Prolapse Common After Childbirth?